QLD Wide - 60 Seconds Claim Advice

 $29,900

-About Whiplash Injuries
+About Whiplash Injuries and Compensation

-Whiplash is typically an injury to the neck and neck muscles that occurs when the head suddenly moves backwards and then forward.
+Whiplash is typically an injury to the neck and neck muscles that occurs when the head suddenly moves backward and then forward.
 This type of soft tissue injury commonly occurs during car accidents, especially rear-end collisions, but can also result from:

 Common whiplash symptoms can include chronic neck pain and headaches.
 But other symptoms include the following: